teaching-on-testbeds/eval-online-chi/index.md

 # Online evaluation of ML systems

 In this tutorial, we will practice selected techniques for evaluating machine learning systems, and then monitoring them in production.
-We will:

 The lifecycle of a model may look something like this: